Joy-Anna Duggar And Austin Forsyth Engaged: When Is Their Wedding?

 According to Joy-Anna Duggar, she and Austin Forsyth can finally hold hands now that they’re engaged, but they’ll likely save their first kiss for their wedding day.
 So how long will they have to wait to lock lips for the first time?
 Some fans believe it will be sooner rather than later.

-Austin Forsyth’s family owns and operates the Fort Rock Family Camp Christian retreat in Combs, Arkansas, and many Duggar fans believe that Joy-Anna and her fiance will get married there.
+Austin Forsyth’s family owns and operates the Fort Rock Family Camp Christian retreat in Combs, Arkansas, and many Duggar fans believe that Joy-Anna and her fiancé will get married there.
 Even if the couple doesn’t hold their wedding ceremony at the camp modeled after an Old West town, there’s a good possibility that they will have their wedding reception there.

 The Discussing the Duggar Fam Tumblr page has discovered that the Fort Rock Family Camp has been booked for a “private event” on April 27-30, so it’s possible that this is the weekend Joy-Anna Duggar and Austin Forsyth are going to tie the knot.
 They likely booked the venue for three extra days so they’ll have plenty of time to decorate and get everything set up.